How to Become a Graphic Designer: A Complete Guide to Kickstart Your Creative Career

 Formal Education:

-• Bachelor’s Degree: Programs in graphic design, visual arts, or related fields often cover design principles, software, and project management.
+Bachelor’s Degree: Degree programs of graphic design, visual arts, or related area will often address design fundamentals, design software and project management.

 Step 4: Build a Strong Portfolio